TherDRgr/FurFound/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Thank you for using FurFound!
 We hope this platform helps reunite pets with their owners.

-This `README.md` covers all aspects of FurFound, including features, installation steps, usage, deployment, and more.
-Let me know if you need to add anything specific!